Dolly Castro Flaunts Bombshell Curves In A Cobalt Blue Bra & Leggings

 Dolly Castro showed off her gym-honed figure in a sizzling new shot that has her audience buzzing.
-The scorching upload was posted on her page on September 22 and showed her in a curve-hugging workout set.
+The scorching upload was posted on her Instagram page on September 22 and showed her in a curve-hugging workout set.

 The photo appeared to be snapped in her kitchen, and a geotag in the update indicated that she was in Orange County, California.
-Dolly was perched up on a kitchen island with a sleek marble countertop, and her feet were dangling off the edge.
-The background of the image was blurred, but a few stainless steel appliances, including an oven and a refrigerator, could be seen.
+Dolly was perched on a kitchen island with a sleek marble countertop, and her feet were dangling off the edge.
+The background of the image was blurred, but a few stainless steel appliances — including an oven and a refrigerator — could be seen.
 She posed in profile and held both hands in front of her as she mixed up some greens and probiotics from 1st Phorm.

 The fitness model flaunted her curvy physique in a cobalt blue set that did her nothing but favors.
 She rocked a sports bra that clung tightly to her bust and cut off at her ribcage, leaving a tease of her midsection on display for her audience to admire.
-The bra had thick straps that were tight on her toned shoulders and arms, and its scooping neckline showed off a peel of her ample bust.
+The bra had thick straps that were tight on her toned shoulders, and its scooped neckline revealed a hint of her ample cleavage.
 The upper left corner of the garment was printed with the company logo.

 Dolly also sported a pair of leggings that were just as hot.
 They were snug on her figure, highlighting her legs and shapely thighs.
-The piece also featured a thick, high-rise waistband that accentuated her tiny midsection and waist.
-Like the top, the bottoms had the company logo printed on them, drawing further attention to her fit lower half.
+The piece also featured a thick, high-rise waistband that accentuated her trim midsection.
+Like the top, the bottoms had the brand logo printed on them, drawing further attention to her fit lower half.

 View this post on Instagram